-Second, don’t skip the smoked paprika in the rub.
-If you don’t have any on hand, you can substitute for standard paprika, but the smokiness will be lowered.
+- To get the smoky flavor, don’t skip the smoked paprika in the rub.
+If you don’t have any on hand, you can substitute for standard paprika, but the smokiness will be less.

-Third, you can add an optional drop of liquid smoke into the rub.
-I think this can overpower the flavor of the cooked bacon, but it helps give it an authentic smoked bacon wrapped chicken thighs taste.
+Want it smokier?
+Add an optional drop of liquid smoke into the rub.
+I think this can overpower the flavor of the cooked bacon, but it gives an authentic smoke flavor to the smoked bacon wrapped chicken thighs.

-Wrapping the chicken is acutally not too complicated.
+Next wrap the chicken in the bacon.
 Don’t worry too much about making it stick to the chicken because it will do that naturally as it cooks and crisps.

-The important thing is that one end of the bacon slice is on the bottom.
+The important thing is that one end of the piece of bacon is on the bottom.
 The preheated cast iron skillet will help sear the bacon to the chicken thighs, but only if the edge is there.
 And since no flipping is required for the chicken, this makes it easy.

 A small chicken thigh only needs one slice of bacon.
 Large ones might require two.

-To add a second slice of bacon, I recommend tucking one end under the end of the first pieces then continuing to wrap around.
-Try to get this double layered bacon piece on the bottom for that same searing.
+To add a second slice of bacon, tuck the end of the second piece under one end under the end of the first before continuing to wrap around.
+Try to get this double-layered bacon piece on the bottom for that same searing.
 It helps the bacon hold to the chicken thighs.